iterative/dvc.org/content/docs/tutorials/get-started/data-access.md

 of the project?
 How do I download a model to deploy it?
 How do I download a specific version of a model?
 How do I reuse datasets across different projects?

-> These questions tend to come up when you browse the files that DVC saves
+> These questions tend to come up when you browse the files that DVC saves to
-> to remote storage, e.g.
+> remote storage, e.g.
 > `s3://dvc-public/remote/get-started/fb/89904ef053f04d64eafcc3d70db673` 😱
 > instead of the original files, name such as `model.pkl` or `data.xml`.

 Remember those `.dvc` files `dvc add` generates?
 Or the `dvc.yaml` and `dvc.lock` pipeline files produced by `dvc run`?
-They (and their versions in Git) contain all the information needed to access any version of all the datasets or models in remote storage.
-All you need is to have access to the <abbr>DVC repository</abbr>.
-Practically, it means a URL to a Git repo that you have access to.
+Those files, their history in Git, DVC remote storage config saved in Git contain all the information needed to access and download any version of all the datasets or models.
+It means that Git repository with DVC files becomes and entry point and can be used instead of accessing files directly.

 ## Find a file or directory